Antivirals – your questions answered

 How to access antivirals

-- If you’re identified as higher risk after completing the survey, you will receive a SMS from Healthdirect Australia about discussing antivirals with your GP.
+If you're identified as higher risk after completing the survey, you will receive an SMS from Healthdirect Australia about discussing antivirals with your doctor.

-You will only be sent a SMS from Healthdirect Australia if you have:
+You will only be sent an SMS from Healthdirect Australia if you have:

-- received a positive COVID-19 test result or registered a positive rapid antigen test result
+- received a positive COVID-19 PCR test result or registered a positive rapid antigen test result

 - completed the survey you receive from NSW Health